-An ongoing issue of concern for local government is the transfer of responsibility for service provision – or being called upon to provide a service when the state or Federal Government withdraws.
+An ongoing issue of concern for local government is the transfer of responsibility for service provision – or being called upon to provide a service when the state or Australian government withdraws.
 This is more commonly referred to as cost-shifting.

 The issue was considered serious enough in 2002 to lead to the House of Representatives Standing Committee on Economics, Finance and Public Administration undertaking work to discuss the financial position of local government, as well as the drivers affecting that position.
 The final report, Rates and Taxes: A Fair Share for Responsible Local Government, was tabled in October 2003.

-In April 2006, the Inter-governmental Agreement Establishing Principles Guiding Inter-governmental Relations on Local Government Matters (IGA) was signed by all levels of government (with ALGA signing on behalf of local government).
-The principles in the IGA highlighted the need for better communication to ensure that government is more effective, efficient and transparent.
-The IGA expired in 2011 and despite assurances from the then Government, this had not been renewed.
+In April 2006, the Inter-governmental Agreement Establishing Principles Guiding Inter-Governmental Relations on Local Government Matters (IGA) was signed by all levels of government (with ALGA signing on behalf of local government).
+The principles in the IGA highlighted the need for better communication to ensure that government is more effective, efficient, and transparent.
+The IGA expired in 2011, and despite assurances from the then Government, this has not been renewed.
 ALGA continues to advocate for a re-negotiation and renewal of this IGA.